slcs-jsc/mptrac/docs/manual/fortran_wrapper.md

 ### mptrac_fortran.f90

-To ensure the interoperabilty between Fortran and C an interface is needed.
+To ensure the interoperability between Fortran and C an interface is needed.
 This interface includes some general dimension variables, the structures atm_t, clim_photo_t, clim_t, clim_ts_t, clim_zm_t, clt_t, met_t and the functions mptrac_get_met, mptrac_module_advect, mptrac_module_timesteps, mptrac_read_atm, mptrac_read_clim, mptrac_read_ctl, mptrac_read_met, mptrac_write_output.
 The functions have always the prefix mptrac to indicate that they are only an interface calling the original MPTRAC function.

 ### Checking order and array sizes